The General Data Protection Regulation

 - The right for EU citizens to access, correct, transfer or delete their personal information if it is held on your systems.

-- The requirement for you to notify authorities and customers within 72 hours of any breach affecting their data.
+- The requirement for you to notify authorities and customers within 72 hours of the discovery of a breach affecting their data.

 - Fines of up to 4% of global annual turnover (or €20 million, whichever is higher) for the most serious violations.

 - The requirement for citizens to give explicit consent for you to hold their data (where you do not have other legal reasons to have it), and for you to store this consent.

 Key points in ensuring you comply with the GDPR;

-- you must fully understand what personal data you hold, where the data is stored, and exactly who has access to it, from the moment you receive the information, to the moment it is deleted from your systems.
+- you must fully understand what personal data you hold, where the data is stored, and who has access to it, from the moment you receive the information, to the moment it is deleted from your systems.

-- you must have organisation-wide data protection policies, auditable record keeping, perform data protection impact assessments annually, and verify that any businesses you partner with are also compliant!
+- you must have organisation-wide data protection policies, auditable record keeping, perform data protection impact assessments on particular types of data, and verify that any businesses you partner with are also compliant.

 - you must have the capability to detect and report data breaches, and the processes in place to find, modify, and delete personal data when requested, all within prescribed time limits.

 Technology improvements have meant that personal data became very cheap to hold store and process, so much so that many businesses have vast stores of it.
 That is changing.
 Personal data is becoming what is known as a "toxic asset", that is, the risks of holding and storing it are potentially very damaging to your business.

 Think of it in the terms of toxicity, and you'll be on the right path.
 Do you need that personal data in order for your business to function?
-If not, then make sure you don't have it.
+If not, then remove it.
 If you do need it, consider anonymising it.
 If you really need that personal data, then you need to make sure that it is properly protected, and should consider encrypting it.

 Contact Your Security Manager today to discuss how we can work together.